ca-la/nix/README.md

 elasticmq& # queues are preconfigured, so no additional work needed
 ```

+`pg_ctl` and `elasticmq&` run the PostgreSQL and ElasticMQ servers until you restart your system.
+Don't worry about closing the nix shell.
+`elasticmq` it's only needed if you want to work on asynchronous/worker-related tasks.

 Once you've completed these steps, you should be able to clone the [API
 repository](https://github.com/ca-la/api) and run `bin/boostrap` to set up the
 required databases, insert pricing data, etc.

+To avoid running `elasticmq`, generally you can start just the API without the worker.
+To do that you can run `bin/dev api` inside the API repo, instead of the default `bin/dev`.

 ## Usage